The Insider Guide To Living In Malaga As An Expat

 Insider Tip: The malls and El Corte Inglés are the best options for electronics and professional supplies.

 Málaga has several artisan markets.
-Made in Soho is worth a visit on the first Saturday of each month, it’s obviously in Soho on Calle Tomás Heredia.
+Made in Soho is worth a visit on the first Saturday of each month.
+It’s obviously in Soho on Calle Tomás Heredia.

-On the fourth Sunday of each month, you can enjoy the Merced Market, in the Plaza de la Merced.
+On the fourth Sunday of each month, you can enjoy the Merced Market in the Plaza de la Merced.

 Final thoughts on living in Málaga